ahmed-gelemli/react-native-paper-phone-number-input/README.md

 This library uses unicode emoji flags to show the flags.
 Emoji flags are not delibaretely suppprted by Microsoft Windows.
 While Firefox supports emoji flags by bundling Twemoji, Chrome and Edge do not support emoji flags.
 If you are using Chrome or other Chromium based browsers like Edge on Windows.

-To solve this, you should use the [country-flag-emoji-polycill](https://github.com/talkjs/country-flag-emoji-polyfill) library.
+To solve this, you should use the [country-flag-emoji-polyfill](https://github.com/talkjs/country-flag-emoji-polyfill) library.

+See [#2](https://github.com/kuasha420/react-native-paper-phone-number-input/issues/2) for additional information.

 ## Development